 Thymalin

-A polypeptide complex extracted from calf thymus, distinct from Thymosin Alpha-1.
-Used in Russian and Eastern European clinical practice for immune restoration in elderly patients and post-illness recovery.
+Used to rebuild a weakened immune system, mainly in older or post-illness patients.
+A polypeptide complex extracted from calf thymus and distinct from Thymosin Alpha-1, used in Russian and Eastern European clinical practice for immune restoration in elderly patients and post-illness recovery.

 Polypeptide complex, not a defined-sequence single peptide.
 Distinct from Thymosin Alpha-1.